 Automotive Pigment Formulation Guide

-Recommended pigment grades for OEM basecoats, automotive refinish, and aftermarket touch-up — chemistry, lightfastness, and OEM color-match strategy.
+Recommended pigment grades for OEM basecoats, automotive refinish, and aftermarket touch-up: chemistry, lightfastness, and OEM color-match strategy.

-Sales Director · Kanani Dyes Chem LLP
+Organic Pigment Specialists · Kanani Dyes Chem LLP

 TL;DR